savishy/kubernetes-examples/node-kube-docker-gce/README.md

 DOCKER_PASSWORD: your Docker Hub password
 ```

-Execute the `run.sh` script which does the following:
+Execute the `run.rb` script which does the following:

 1. Logs you in to Docker Hub if needed.
-1. Builds a sample node application into a `Dockerfile`.
+1. Builds a sample `nodejs` application into a `Dockerfile`.
-2. Pushes the image to `docker.io`
+2. Pushes the image to Docker Hub
+3. Creates a Google Cloud Container Cluster
+4. Creates a Kubernetes Pod
+5. Exposes the load balancer IP
+6. Prints IP onscreen.